wilson-labs/cola/README.md

 CoLA is Apache 2.0 licensed.

 ## Support and contact
-Please raise an issue if you find a bug or inadequate performance when using CoLA.
+Please raise an issue if you find a bug or slow performance when using CoLA.